-SUSTAINABLE SAFARI ITINERARY Valid May-end October 2021
+COMMUNITY & CONSERVATION SAFARI ITINERARY Valid May-end October 2023

-By joining this safari, you will help support & grow several Zambian community projects, including antipoaching units, K9 detection dog units, conservation education in local schools, life skills for womens' groups, human-wildlife conflict mitigation projects, a community tourism accommodation project and Zambia's Carnivore conservation project.
+By joining this safari, you will help support & grow several Zambian conservation & community projects, including anti-poaching units, K9 detection dog units, conservation education in local schools, life skills for womens' groups, human-wildlife conflict mitigation projects, a community tourism accommodation project and Zambia's Carnivore conservation project.
+All of these projects are supported by Flatdogs Camp in line with our tourism sustainability beliefs.
 This package includes a direct contribution to all of the above, so greatly helps in an ethical, environmental and local community-focused way.
 We can assure you that not one cent will be lost to administration costs.